trujilloRJ/personal_blog/content/posts/radar-doppler.md

 <img src="/posts/images/conv1_summary.PNG" width=550/>

 - First, we can see that our model has around `157K` parameters!
 This is a lot considering that the number of examples in our data is around `17K`.
-This might suggest that a simpler model could also be able to learn the representations and pattern on the data.
+This might suggest that a simpler model could also be able to learn the representations and patterns of the data.

 - Second, the estimated total size of the model is around ``800 KB``.
-Since we are thinking on deploying our net in a FMCW radar system, the memory size could be limited specially if a FPGA-based architecture is used.
-Therefore, this is an additional motivation to explore a simpler model with less parameters.
+Since we are thinking of deploying our net in an FMCW radar system, the memory size could be limited especially if an FPGA-based architecture is used.
+Therefore, this is an additional motivation to explore a simpler model with fewer parameters.

 ## 4. Simplifying the model

-The summary shows that the convolutional layers have much less parameters than the first three fully connected layers.
+The summary shows that the convolutional layers have much fewer parameters than the first three fully connected layers.
 Since we want to reduce the number of parameters, a basic idea could be to add a convolutional layer while cutting a fully connected one.
 The new CNN is defined:

 ```Python
 class Conv2Net(nn.Module):